BoreZhang/SRCNN-/README.md

 # SRCNN
-Implementation of SRCNN in PyTorch.
+Implementation of SRCNN in PyTorch and add a new layer

 # Usage